iberdecio3-gw/lab-2-hds/README.md

 4. Identify genes with the largest expression differences across treatments
 5. Visualize the results

+*To import data without running the full code, use the import_data files*

 ## Jupyter Notebook

 Run file: diff_across_tx.ipynb